SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 ### Conclusion

-This chapter illustrated clearly that Spec can take advantage of canvas-related operations such as those proposed by Athens to open the door to specific visuals.
+This chapter illustrated clearly that Spec can take advantage of canvas-related operations such as those proposed by Athens or Roassal to open the door to specific visuals.